Yunnori: The stations

-Yut Fortune
+Fortune-telling

 According to the Dongguksesigi (literally meaning a Book on Eastern Country's Annual Observances), a book listing 22 Korean annual observances, on New Year's Eve or New Year's Day, there was a game of fortune-telling good and bad with a hand-thrown out of yut.
 The possible combinations of yut are do, gae, geol, yut, and mo, but yut and mo hit the same thing.
 As a result, there are 64 fortune tellings in total, and in each case, matters to be careful about behavior and the answer for the year's luck are set.